matomo-org/developer-documentation/docs/4.x/tests-php.md

     }
     ```

+### Custom behavior for tests

+Whenever possible, you should be using [dependency injection](https://developer.matomo.org/guides/dependency-injection) to change behaviour in tests.
+For example if you don't want to fetch data from a remote service but instead use a local fixture then you could create a file in `plugins/MyPluginName/config/test.php` where you return a regular array and overwrite any DI dependency.

+If DI is not possible or not trivial to use, then you can check if tests are currently being executed by using `$isTestMode = defined('PIWIK_TEST_MODE') && PIWIK_TEST_MODE;`.

 ## Running tests

 To run a test, use the command `tests:run` which allows you to execute a test suite, a specific file, all files within a folder or a group of tests.